tencentyun/intlcloud-documents/yehe_doc/管理与支持/计费相关/常见问题/代金券常见问题_intl_en.md

 This document answers frequently asked questions about promo vouchers.
 To learn more about promo vouchers, see [Promo vouchers](https://intl.cloud.tencent.com/document/product/555/7428).

 ### How do I view my promo vouchers?
-Log in to the Tencent Cloud console and go to **Billing Center** > [Vouchers](https://console.cloud.tencent.com/account/voucher) to view your promo vouchers.
+To view your promo vouchers, log in to the Tencent Cloud console and go to **Billing Center** > [Vouchers](https://console.cloud.tencent.com/account/voucher).

 ### What can I do if a promo voucher is claimed by the wrong account?
 A promo voucher can only be used by the account that claimed it and cannot be transferred between accounts.